kpalang/mirth-plugin-guide/Readme.md

 ```
 You'll notice in the function `getPluginPointName()`, I've referenced a `Constants` class from the `shared` module.
 This is so we can reference the same... _constants_, in both server- and client-side code.

-After editing the strings in this class, build the plugin with `mvn clean package`, install the plugin, the zip file will be in `distribution/target/` on your server and restart said server.</br>
+After editing the strings in this class, build the plugin with `./build.sh`, install the plugin, the zip file will be in the root of your project, on your server and restart said server.</br>
 If you used the container from above, your logs should look something like this:
 ```
 Found 1 custom extensions.